 While the possible causes remain the subject of extensive research, common triggers have been identified by those living with rosacea as being likely precursors to a flare-up.
 These will usually vary from person to person, but those more commonly reported include spicy foods, caffeine, prolonged UV exposure, hot and cold weather, dairy products and stress.

-Please note that we only offer rosacea treatments through our online service on a prescription renewal basis.
+Please note that we do not offer rosacea treatments through our online service to patients who have used them before.
 If you have rosacea symptoms but have not seen a doctor in person, or are not using treatment under the instruction of your doctor, you should make an appointment with your GP.

 Types of Treatment